Diamond Naturals Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-When you consider the protein-boosting effect of the peas, pea protein, flax and chia seeds, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas, flaxseed, chia seed and quinoa in this recipe, and the garbanzo beans, pea or potato proteins in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Diamond Naturals is a plant-based dry dog food using a moderate amount of various named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Diamond Naturals is a plant-based dry dog food using a moderate amount of chicken, beef or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 The Dog Food Advisor does not test dog food products.